Amazon Prime Day is over but these tech deals are still available

-Amazon’s very popular Prime Day is now over and there were plenty of deals.
-If you’re still looking for some decent discounts, the online retailer and its partners has continued the festivities with a slew of discounts on tech.
+Though Amazon’s very popular Prime Day is over, the deals just don’t stop.
+If you’re still looking for decent discounts, the online retailer and its partners are continuing several offers on tech devices.

 - Sony WF-1000XM3 Wireless Earbuds for $158 (save 47%)